 Overall, the cleanup will include a net gain of over an acre of shallow and riparian habitat for threatened Puget Sound Chinook and Coastal/Puget Sound bull trout.

 Water quality monitoring was performed throughout the duration of the project, and only one brief exceedance of turbidity criteria was observed (during placement of clean cap material).
 The City of Seattle will establish monitoring and controls to protect the sediment cap over the long-term.
 Upland plantings occurred late in 2012.

 North Boeing Field

-The North Boeing Field storm drain system carries stormwater to Slip 4 through more than seven miles of catch basins, drains, inlets, and oil-water separators.
-Studies by Ecology, City of Seattle, and Boeing showed the North Boeing Field storm drain system was the biggest source of PCBs to river sediments in Slip 4.
+The North Boeing Field (NBF) storm drain system carries stormwater to Slip 4 through more than seven miles of catch basins, drains, inlets, and oil-water separators.
+Studies by Ecology, City of Seattle, and Boeing showed the North Boeing Field storm drain system was a continuing source of PCBs to river sediments in Slip 4.

-Construction complete at North Boeing Field: In September 2010, under an agreement with EPA, Boeing installed a new interim stormwater treatment system at North Boeing Field.
+In September 2010, under an agreement with EPA, Boeing installed a new interim stormwater treatment system at NBF.
 With the installation of this stormwater treatment system (using chitosan-enhanced sand filtration), approval was given for the cleanup of sediments in Slip 4 to proceed in 2011.
 This system, which treated approximately 35 million gallons of stormwater between September 2010 and October 2011, reduced the amount of toxic PCBs and other chemicals in stormwater discharged to Slip 4.